manesec/tools4mane/README.md

 # Tools4mane

-Some tools/script make by mane to help for pentest.
+Some tools/script make by manesec to help for pentest.

-## Note:

-This is a node of [maketoolkit](https://github.com/manesec/maketoolkit).